murniox/umbrel-glimbox-app-store/README.md

-## Umbrel Community App Store Template
+## Umbrel Glimbox App Store

-This repository is a template to create an Umbrel Community App Store.
+This repository is an Umbrel Community App Store named Glimbox.

+---

 These additional app stores allow developers to distribute applications without submitting to the [Official Umbrel App Store](https://github.com/getumbrel/umbrel-apps).

 Just click the "Use this template" button above and start adding your own apps!